UE and VR Development Technical Notes

 netprofile disable

-Captured data is saved under Saved/Profiling with the extension *.nprof.
+Captured data will be saved in Saved/Profiling with the extension *.nprof.

-Documentation for UE’s Network Profiler tool can be found at Network Profiler.
+Documentation for the UE Network Profiler tool can be found at Network Profiler.

 Links: